hande-qmc/hande/documentation/manual/integrals.rst

     Currently unused.
 Defined solely for compatibility with NECI FCIDUMP files.
 Array containing L (angular momentum) for each orbital.
     Set to :math:`-1` if L is not a good quantum number.
-    If not provided in FCIDUMP assume no :math:`L_z` symmetry in system.

 ``SYMLZ``
     Array containing :math:`L_z` (angular momentum along the z-axis) for each orbital.
     For example :math:`d_xz` would have :math:`L=2` and :math:`L_z=1`, and
     :math:`d_yz L=2`, :math:`L_z=-1`.
+    If not provided in FCIDUMP assume no :math:`L_z` symmetry in system.

 ``NPROP``
-    Dimensions of supercell used in translationally symmetric systems.
+    Currently unused.
+Defined solely for compatibility with NECI FCIDUMP files.
+Dimensions of the supercell used in translationally symmetric systems.

 ``PROPBITLEN``
-    Length in bits of each property (?) in translationally symmetric systems.
-Translational symmetry not yet implemented.
+    Currently unused.
+Defined solely for compatibility with NECI FCIDUMP files.
+Length in bits of each kpoint index dimension in translationally symmetric systems.

 Integrals
 ^^^^^^^^^